dmidlo/histdata.com-tools/docs/official-source-registry-and-fetch.md

 The two missing 2000 reference months and 40 undated early occurrences are not manufactured, and current ECB Data Portal history is not treated as a historical publication vintage.
 See the [euro-area, Germany, and France backfill](euro-area-germany-france-backfill.md).

+The supplemental INSEE CPI entry is `empirically-verified` for France's national provisional and final publication lineage.
+One bounded English Solr query accounts for all 583 results and selects 336 exact release pages: 208 gap-free final releases from May 2009 and 128 gap-free provisional releases from January 2016, both through August 2026.
+Release pages retain source-authored CPI, core-inflation, and HICP rates and 384 directly comparable provisional-to-final values.
+Four BDM SDMX series from January 2000 remain separately labelled latest-revised cross-checks; they are not historical publication vintages.
+See the [euro-area, Germany, and France backfill](euro-area-germany-france-backfill.md).

 The supplemental Eurostat GDP entry is `empirically-verified` for the